-There will be 8 HW assignments, one for each chapter we will cover plus an introductory one to get you acquainted with Aleks.
-Information on how to register for Aleks is given in Brightspace.
-HW due dates are indicated in the schedule below as well as in Aleks.
-You are given unlimited chances to submit the HW with only the best score being counted.
-Late HW will be accepted with a 2% credit loss per day.
-This is done automatically in Aleks and requests for extensions are not required.
+There will be 12 HW assignments, one for each chapter we will cover plus an introductory one to get you acquainted with Aktiv Chemistry.
+Information on how to register for Aktiv Chemistry is given in Brightspace.
+HW due dates are indicated in the schedule below as well as in Aktiv Chemistry.
+Depending on the question type, you are given 5-10 chances to submit each question; however, only one submission per assignment is allowed.
+Late assignments will be accepted with a 2% credit loss per day.
 Last day to submit all late HW is 5/1/25.

-The HW assignments are long so do not wait until the last minute to start on them.
+The Aktiv Chemistry assignments are long so do not wait until the last minute to start on them.
 Ideally, you should be working on them as you learn the material.
 Since the assignments are considered as study tools, you may work on them with your study groups.
 However, ensure that you are gaining understanding of the material instead of relying on others or just clicking the answers until you get the correct one.
 Gaming the system will be unproductive in the long run.
 Note that while some HW assignments are due on exam days for those chapters, I would advise you to do them before the exams.